 The free video conferencing solution from Zoom provides a pared-down service for group video calls.
 The Zoom Basic plan allows users to have 40-minute calls with a handful of features like screen sharing, local recording, breakout rooms and camera filters.

-Advantages: Simple sign-up process, includes basic recording, supports 100-way calling
+Advantages: Simple sign-up process, includes basic recording, supports 100-way calling, Mac and Windows apps

-Considerations: Requires a downloadable application, all calls are unencrypted, calls limited to 40 minutes or less, no capability to control spam or bandwidth
+Considerations: Requires a downloadable application, calls on Basic plan are limited to 40 minutes or less, no capability to control spam or bandwidth

 5 reasons Lifesize is your best solution for free video calls